Skip to main content

 Gap, Inc. DBA Old Navy Store #5934San Francisco112Closure

-The most significant filing came from Meta at its Saint San Francisco facility, reporting 304 affected workers.
+The biggest impact was at Meta at its Saint San Francisco facility, reporting 304 affected workers.
 DHL Supply Chain followed with 253 workers.

 Trend & Outlook